grafana/grafana/contribute/breaking-changes-guide.md

 ### Communicate

-Reach out to @grafana/plugins-platform-frontend to help finding which plugins are using the code that is just about to change, so we try making it smoother by communicating it to them.
+Reach out to **@grafana/plugins-platform-frontend** to help finding which plugins are using the code that is just about to change, so we try making it smoother by communicating it to them.

 ---

 ## I still have questions, who can help me out?

 We are here to help.

-Please either ping us in the pull request by using the @grafana/plugins-platform-frontend handle or reach out to us on the internal Slack in #grafana-plugins-platform.
+Please either ping us in the pull request by using the **@grafana/plugins-platform-frontend** handle or reach out to us on the internal Slack in `#grafana-plugins-platform`.